-- Every stroke patient should have their rehabilitation needs assessed within 24-48 hours of admission to the stroke unit by members of the interdisciplinary team, using an appropriate process or tool e.g. the Assessment for Rehabilitation Tool (Australian Stroke Coalition Working Group 2012). - Any stroke patient with identified rehabilitation needs should be referred to a rehabilitation service. - Rehabilitation service providers should document whether a stroke patient has rehabilitation needs and whether appropriate rehabilitation services are available to meet these needs.
+- Every stroke patient should have their rehabilitation needs assessed within 24-48 hours of admission to the stroke unit by members of the interdisciplinary team, using the Assessment for Rehabilitation Tool (Australian Stroke Coalition Working Group 2012). - Any stroke patient with identified rehabilitation needs should be referred to a rehabilitation service. - Rehabilitation service providers should document whether a stroke patient has rehabilitation needs and whether appropriate rehabilitation services are available to meet these needs.